 The Wet Fish Cafe

-The Wet Fish Cafe isn’t in Hampstead and instead it’s in West Hampstead on West End Lane so you’ll need to get the tube or overground there but it’s a popular place for brunch so I wanted to add it in.
+The Wet Fish Cafe isn’t in Hampstead and instead it’s in West Hampstead on West End Lane so you’ll need to get the tube or overground there for for this West Hampstead Brunch but it’s a popular place for brunch and perhaps one of the places best for brunch in Hampstead so I wanted to add it in.
 It has a weekend brunch menu with all of the perfect brunch options and there’s usually a queue which pretty much means it’s a good London brunch spot that you won’t be disappointed with.

 Le Pain Quotidien

 Carluccio’s is all over London but that doesn’t mean they don’t offer a good brunch, because they do!
 The one in Hampstead is a bit further down Hampstead High Street heading towards Belsize Park but it’s also busy, especially on a weekend morning.
-It has lots of outside seating on a quieter section of road which I also think make’s it popular.
+It has lots of outside seating on a quieter section of road which I also think make’s it popular for brunch in Hampstead.

-That should leave you with enough brunch options in Hampstead and give you plenty of reasons to come back to Hampstead for brunch!
+That should leave you with enough brunch options in Hampstead and give you plenty of reasons to come back to Hampstead for brunch another time too.

 As I said I love Hampstead and really suggest you take the time to explore Hampstead Village and Hampstead Heath afterwards, these posts will help you out.

 And for more brunch recommendations in London, be sure to bookmark this post for future use:

 I’m a travel addict who has been travelling on and off since 2010.
 In the Summer of 2018 I quit my office job in London, left my flat and I now travel and blog full time!
 Yes, I’m living that dream!